 Elena Alschuler, LaSalle Head of Sustainability, Americas, said: “This latest recognition as a GRESB sector leader reflects LaSalle’s ongoing dedication to meeting our clients’ sustainability goals, while enhancing the market value of our properties.
 Since its inception in 2017, LCPF has viewed sustainability as a key component of a high-quality property.
 This investment view informs decisions about both acquisitions and capital improvements, resulting in a portfolio that is in a leading position amongst peers.”

 Sam Barbieri, LaSalle Managing Director of Development and Fund Management, added: “LCPF stands as a strong example of our commitment to both sustainability and investment excellence.
-This year’s GRESB score and our position as the Real Estate Sector Leader for all Americas Private Diversified Funds are a testament to the team’s hard work over the past year developing and embracing new strategies that align with the fund’s philosophy of ensuring ESG goals are met, while simultaneously generating income for clients.”
+This year’s GRESB score and our position as the Real Estate Sector Leader for all Americas Private Diversified Funds are a testament to the team’s hard work over the past year developing and embracing new strategies that align with the fund’s philosophy of ensuring sustainability goals are met, while simultaneously generating income for clients.”

 The LCPF portfolio exemplifies sustainability across its diverse properties, with several standout examples highlighting this commitment.
 Montréal’s Maison Manuvie boasts net zero carbon performance, Ottawa’s 275 Slater is undergoing sustainability upgrades targeting LEED Certification, and the Tricont logistics properties in Whitby were designed to meet the prestigious LEED® Silver certifications through the Canada Green Building Council.
 These assets, among others in the portfolio, demonstrate LCPF’s broad commitment to environmental responsibility across various property types and locations.